gobenji/thinkpad-x1-gen7-sound/README.md

   Also present on mainline.

-# How to use
+# Alternative 1 - Kernel Patching
-I've tested the patches under Debian Unstable with a self-compiled kernel, patched alsa ucm profile and the rest (steps 2, 3, 4) of [these instructions](https://gist.github.com/hamidzr/dd81e429dc86f4327ded7a2030e7d7d9#gistcomment-3204561).
+I've tested the patches in this repository under Debian Unstable with a self-compiled kernel, patched alsa ucm profile and the rest (steps 2, 3, 4) of [these instructions](https://gist.github.com/hamidzr/dd81e429dc86f4327ded7a2030e7d7d9#gistcomment-3204561).

 Both the kernel driver (snd_hda_codec_realtek) and the alsa ucm profile must